MartinBruun/P6/README.md

 CURRENTLY SETUP AS A PYTHON PROJECT BUT IS SUBJECT TO CHANGE!

+## What do we want?
+- Give short descriptions of what we want out of the bachelor project, if any:
+Martin:
+- I would like to try to be the product owner
+- I want that the product is cyber-physical.
+It should not be an app with a "fun" cyber-physical thing on top.
+-
+Jakob:
+-
+Rasmus:
+-

 ## Project board
 - Use githubs own project overview instead of trello perhaps?
 An example of it can be found in "Projects" at the top
+- Right now has implemented the "Sprint Backlog -> Test Branch created -> Implementing -> Done" workflow
+- Can be automated to be moved to done, after a successfull review have accepted the implementation + other stuff.
+- The features in a product backlog could be issues, managed in Releases (Milestones).
+Tasks would then be Pull Requests. (just an idea, don't know if its a good idea though)
+- We would still need some form of user story board to get a better overview though.
+But the details should be on github.

 # Wiki
 - - Use githubs wiki when we make problem analysis and want to document difficult parts of the code?
 Can serve as an appendix like in aSTEP.?
 Or maybe we can copy-paste parts of the wiki into the project, such as theory / problem analysis / etc. ?
 An example of it can be found in "Wiki" at the top